lyne-design-system/lyne-documentation/content/00--home/home.md

 ## Claim

-Lyne is SBB–CFF–FFSs <span class="tag is-info expanded">🧪experimental</span>, interconnected, collaboration-focused open-source design system.
+Lyne is SBB–CFF–FFSs <span class="tag is-info">🧪experimental</span>, interconnected, collaboration-focused open-source design system.

 The system makes it easier for developers, designers and content authors to build, maintain, and scale products and digital experiences.